2023 Solar Incentives Guide for Lemon Grove, CA - Tax Credits & Rebates

 EcoWatch's Lemon Grove, CA Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system — or call a local Lemon Grove solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your solar system – or speak to a local Lemon Grove solar installer — to better understand which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 When does the federal solar tax credit end?